NoMoreFood/Repacls/index.md

    Will set the owner of the file to the name specified.

 /UpdateHistoricalSids
-   Will convert any instances of old SIDs present in the security descriptor to there to active SID currently associated with the account.
+   Will update any SIDs that present in the security descriptor and are part of a SID history with the primary SID that is associated an account.
 This is especially useful after a domain migration and prior to removing excess SID history on accounts.

 Exclusive Options
 =================
+Exclusive options cannot be combined with any other security operations.

 /Help or /? or /H
    Shows this information.